Attidd/unlock-all-blueprints/README.md

+UPDATED VERSION THAT INCLUDES LOYALTY SKINS.

 # How to install
-Download the mod from https://github.com/nuzkito/unlock-all-blueprints/releases/download/1.0.0/Unlock_Blueprints.zip
+Download the mod from https://github.com/Attidd/unlock-all-blueprints/releases/download/1.0.1/Unlock.Blueprints.7z

 Go to the local mod folder and unzip it.